New English Art Club | Events Programme 2026

 Lecture start: 6.30pm

-Andy Friend, the giver of this year’s lecture, has written a wonderful and very well researched book on the life of John Nash entitled The Landscape of Love and Solace.
+Andy Friend, the giver of this year’s NEAC Annual Lecture, has written a well researched book on the life of John Nash entitled The Landscape of Love and Solace.
 John and his brother Paul, both early NEAC members, will be the subject of Andy’s lecture, in which he will rescue John from the unfair tendency to consign him to Paul’s shadow.
-This is quite wrong.
 Despite some stylistic similarities and a temporary overlap of concerns during the war, they are very different artists, as Andy will make clear...
 Read More

 How to Book